Libyan official: 5 killed, dozens wounds in Tripoli shelling

 Libya has been in turmoil since 2011, when a civil war toppled long-time dictator Moammar Gadhafi, who was later killed.
 The country has since 2015 been split between rival administrations in the east and the west, each backed by armed groups supported by an array of foreign powers.
 Hifter's offensive is supported by France and Russia, as well as Egypt, the United Arab Emirates and other key Arab countries.
 The government in Tripoli is backed by Turkey, which deployed troops and mercenaries to help defend the capital in January, as well as by Italy and Qatar.
 Mercenaries, mainly from the Syria battlefield, are now fighting on both sides and complicating the already complex proxy war.

-Meanwhile, a report by UN experts monitoring sanctions against Libya obtained earlier this week said a private Russian security company has provided between 800 and 1,200 mercenaries to support Hifter's offensive on the capital.
-Hifter's artillery on Wednesday hit two Tripoli neighbourhoods, Tajoura and Abu Salim, according to Amin al-Hashemi, the Health Ministry's spokesman with the Tripoli-based government.
+Meanwhile, a report by U.N. experts monitoring sanctions against Libya obtained earlier this week said that a private Russian security company has provided between 800 and 1,200 mercenaries to support Hifter's offensive on the capital.
+Hifter's artillery on Wednesday hit two Tripoli neighborhoods, Tajoura and Abu Salim, according to Amin al-Hashemi, the Health Ministry's spokesman with the Tripoli-based government.
 Children and paramedics were among the 46 civilians wounded in the shelling, al-Hashemi added.

 ALSO READ